Samuel-Green/B-3-Hackathon-Project-6/paper.md

 chosen as it is minimally influenced by soil signal and the presence of shadows [@karkauskaite2017evaluation].

-![Figure 2: A time series illustrating changes in the value of the Plant Phenological Index (PPI) for every pixel within the Macchia Sacra Special Protection Area study site in Calabria.](Figures-Images-USW/Figure_2_Time_Series_of_PPI_for_Study_Site_V1.1.png){#Figure_2
+![A time series illustrating changes in the value of the Plant Phenological Index (PPI) for every pixel within the Macchia Sacra Special Protection Area study site in Calabria.](Figures-Images-USW/Figure_2_Time_Series_of_PPI_for_Study_Site_V1.1.png){#Figure_2